Type 2 Diabetes

 Diabetic ketoacidosis symptoms, thyroid storm, severe hypoglycemia, or adrenal crisis linked to Type 2 Diabetes.

-Sudden or rapidly worsening symptoms of Type 2 Diabetes that impair basic daily function.
+Sudden or rapidly worsening symptoms that impair basic daily function.

 Difficulty breathing, severe pain, loss of consciousness, or high fever with confusion.